vchaindz/vcn/docs/vcn-timestamp-jumpstart.md

 * Trust or remove trust for digital assets and act on the status (within your script or pipeline)
 * Simply timestamp files and sources to doublecheck at any time in the future if these are still the same (backup/restore)

 **Simply request your API key and get started within a minute!
-This service is free forever and was built using Open Source!**
+This service is free forever and was built using Open Source!** :trophy:

 ### Obtain an API Key
 To provide access to our timestamping service a valid API Key is required.
 If you don't have one yet, simply signup here [CodeNotary Timestamp](https://timestamp.codenotary.com/)